Peripheral bond yields tumble as risk appetite returns

 Gains by equities and oil prices whetted investor appetite for riskier assets.
 That spilled over into the euro zone’s peripheral bond markets, which were caught up in concern about global growth and the health of world banks last week.

-Yields on Portugal’s 10-year bond fell 13 basis points to 3.29 percent, down more than 100 basis points from a peak hit last week.
+Yields on Portugal’s 10-year bond fell 22 basis points to 3.20 percent, down almost 120 basis points from a peak hit last week.

 “The fact that we have a global improvement in risk appetite is supporting peripheral debt,” said Cyril Regnat, fixed income strategist at Natixis.